Intermediaries in the Medicare Market

 Secondary Outcomes (end points)

-We will also look the the number of incorrect/misleading statements an agent makes as a measure of recommendation quality.
+We will also look at the number of incorrect/misleading statements an agent makes as a measure of recommendation quality.
 Our primary outcome looks at the quality of the agent's recommendation against an expert benchmark, but we also use consumer choice, other agent recommendations, and random choice as benchmarks.
 We will also look at the impact of state-level differences in the regulatory and market environment.

 Secondary Outcomes (explanation)